 The safety of our athletes and coaches is our number one priority, and we are committed to limiting exposure to the coronavirus.
 We will continue to monitor the situation and follow the advice of expert medical sources.
 The information here and our programs will likely change based on new information.

 - Outdoor recreation presents a low risk of transmission

-- Mountain biking provides natural distancing, due to the nature of the sport
+- Cycling provides natural distancing, due to the nature of the sport

-- Youth programs provide time and opportunity for parents who need to work from home
+- Youth programs provide time and opportunity for working parents

 - Cycling is a healthy outdoor exercise recommended by government guidelines

 - Outdoor recreation creates a sense of normalcy for children